Light-C-O/wedding_invites-ca1/README.md

     - I made a new mirgation that makes few colomns nullable in weddings table, meaning it is an option to fill them - not a requirement.
     - Completed the create of CRUD operations.
     - Offically completed the CRUD functions of Weddings.
+    - I fixed the errors for the if statement concering User or Admin.
+I made mention the role column with the 'user' or 'admin in it'.

 ## GitHub Link